anton-goncharov/anton-goncharov/README.md

 - 👨‍💻 Most of my projects are Java & Kotlin.
 I'm fluent in backend and middleware development, mostly specializing in a data integration stack.
 When required I do full stack MVP prototyping with JavaScript and a suitable frontend framework.
 - 👀 Read more about me and my work experience at [my homepage](https://antongoncharov.com/work).
-- 🏗 Most of my pet projects here are to get convenient starter kits for common purposes and to showcase my basic tech skills.
+- 🏗 Most of my pet projects are here to obtain convenient starter kits for common purposes and to showcase my basic tech skills.

 ___